 Articles

-England v Australia - not just another test match Posted over 10 years ago
+England v Australia - not just another test match Posted about 11 years ago

 It’s ten years since England won the rugby World Cup.
 That victory was the start of a remarkable change in fortunes.
 Before that day in November 2003, the Aussies had largely done as they pleased.
 They biffed the Poms at cricket, they were rugby world champions, untouchable at league and had just hosted one of the great Olympics.